2008 Liechtenstein tax affair: Early reactions

-Tax treaties
+Tax treaties and financial reform

+On 12 March 2009, Otmar Hasler, Alois, Hereditary Prince of Liechtenstein, and then prime minister-elect Klaus Tschütscher presented the "Liechtenstein declaration", which pledged to commit the country to OECD's standards of transparency and information exchange regarding taxation.
+As such, extensive reforms were undertaken to its banking and financial trust services.
+In 2010, the Liechtenstein government agreed to pay a 50 million euro fine to German treasury, thus legally ending the affair.
+This policy was continued under the government of Adrian Hasler.

 Liechtenstein entered negotiations with a number of countries to discuss tax avoidance issues.
 It reached an agreement with the United Kingdom in 2009 that will allow the about 5,000 British customers of Liechtenstein's banks that hold for them about £2-3 billion in secret accounts to come clear with British tax authorities under terms of a significantly reduced penalty.
-The agreement would open up Liechtenstein's banks to greater transparency, but remains controversial in Liechtenstein; some banks fear that clients will just move their money elsewhere.
+The agreement opened up Liechtenstein's banks to greater transparency, but remains controversial in Liechtenstein; some banks feared that clients would just move their money elsewhere.
+As of 2018, Liechtenstein has signed a total of 77 bilateral and multilateral agreements regarding taxation transparency with numerous countries.

+The affair was credited in temporarily damaging the Liechtenstein economy, which had already been negatively effected by the 2008 financial crisis.
+The affair also saw the share prices of LGT group and the National Bank of Liechtenstein drop temporarily.